You’ve got questions. We’ve got answers. (Mostly.)

 Fargo-Moorhead students: To learn about the Camp Good News day camp in Fargo-Moorhead, please visit here.

-What’s the difference between CEF and CYIA?
-CEF (Child Evangelism Fellowship) is the name of the international children’s ministry that sponsors CYIA.
-CYIA (Christian Youth in Action) is a ministry of CEF.
+What’s the difference between CEF and Go Clubs/Go Training?
+CEF (Child Evangelism Fellowship) is the name of the international children’s ministry that sponsors summer missions.
+Go Clubs and Go Training is a pilot program ministry of CEF of North Dakota.
+These programs are done with the permission of Child Evangelism Fellowship, Inc.

 Is this a real job?
-Those who graduate CYIA training are eligible to work as summer missionaries, either as a volunteer or paid staff.
+Those who complete Go Training are eligible to work as summer missionaries, either as a volunteer or paid staff.
+You and your family can decide whether you want to volunteer or be paid.
 Those who serve as paid staff are required to raise funds, as do all CEF paid missionaries.
 CEF workers raise funds according to this policy: “Ask God, tell His people.”
 In other words, we prayerfully rely on God to provide our needs while sharing these needs with others.
-Most CYIA students do this by sending prayer- and fund-raising letters to family and friends.
+Most summer missionaries do this by sending prayer- and fund-raising letters to family and friends.

 What is a prayer-and fund-raising letter?
 Basically, it’s a nice, simple letter that explains what you do and requests the reader to pray about being a prayer and/or financial supporter.
 You’ll send this letter to friends and family members.
 It might sound tough, but we’ll show you how to write one…and then help you get it started and sent off!